jshbrntt/docker-for-development/src/docker-for-development.md

     * Which version of Node.js?
     * Which version of Yarn?
     * Which version of MongoDB?
-* Not future proof :warning:
+* Not very future proof :warning:
     * Will these steps still work
     5+ years from now?
 * What if port `3001` is taken?